 Air quality investigation

-SAXOCON can identify and trace air quality complaints related to Ultra Fine Particles (UFP).
-Even when all your conventional indoor climate parameters (temperature, humidity, and CO2 levels) are within prescribed guidelines, UFPs can still be causing air quality problems.
+SAXOCON can identify and trace air quality complaints related to aerosolized Ultra Fine Particles (UFP).
+Even when all conventional indoor climate parameters (temperature, humidity, and CO2 levels) are within prescribed guidelines, aerosols can still cause air quality problems.

 SAXOCON analytical services provide the physico-chemical, morphological, and topographical (PMT) characterisation testing required to help you get your medical devices ready for CE certification.